badlogic/mariozechner.at/src/posts/2025-04-20-boxie/index.md

 <img src="./media/cartridge-layout.png" style="width: 100%;">

-To decide on the size, I drew a bunch of rectangles onto milimeter grid paper and picked the one that looked right.
+To decide on the size, I drew a bunch of rectangles on millimeter grid paper and picked the one that looked right.
 Grid paper is your best friend when getting a feel for sizes!

 I designed the cover in Fusion 360.
 I exported the PCB design from EasyEDA as a STEP file and imported it.
 I created a sketch at the top of the PCB, projected the PCB outline onto it, and extruded it to a depth that looked good.
 Finally, I added a cutout for the SD card socket, screw holes, and an indented area for the label.
 That took 5 minutes.

 <img src="./media/cartridge-cover.png" style="width: 100%;">

-I send off the PCB design to JLCPCB and ordered a batch of 100 PCBs, along with 100 SD card sockets from LCSC.
+I sent off the PCB design to JLCPCB and ordered a batch of 100 PCBs, along with 100 SD card sockets from LCSC.
 I also printed 30 covers on my 3D printer.

 I then proceeded to hand solder 100 SD card sockets onto 100 PCBs, cursing myself that I didn't order a stencil and didn't use JLCPCB's assembly service.
 It took 2 nights.
 I used a toothpick to apply the solder paste to the pads.

 <img src="./media/cartridge-soldering.png" style="width: 100%;">
+<video src="./media/cartridge_2_320.mp4" controls style="width:320px;height:auto;display:block;margin:0 auto; margin-bottom: 1em;"></video>
 <video src="./media/cartridge_1_320.mp4" controls style="width:320px;height:auto;display:block;margin:0 auto; margin-bottom: 1em;"></video>
-<video src="./media/cartridge_2_320.mp4" controls style="width:320px;height:auto;display:block;margin:0 auto;"></video>

 Yeah, I'm dumb.
 You might have noticed the 2 capacitor pads on the PCB layout above.
 I ended up not populating those, which saved a bit of time.

 ## The cartridge slot connector
 How do I connect the cartridge pads to the ESP32-S3?
-The Gameboy uses a traditional edge connector, with gold plated contacts on the cartridge and a corresponding connector in the cartridge slot.
+The Game Boy uses a traditional edge connector, with gold plated contacts on the cartridge and a corresponding connector in the slot.

-Since I didn't know how to do "chamfered gold fingers" in EasyEDA, nor how to get JLCPCB to manufacture such PCBs, I opted for a different approach.
-But not without failing first.
+Since I didn't know how to create "chamfered gold fingers" in EasyEDA or get JLCPCB to manufacture such PCBs, I tried a different approach.
+But not before failing first.

-The cartridge design was inspired by one of [Abe's projects](https://www.youtube.com/watch?v=END_PVp3Eds&t=748s).
-In his design, he uses pogo pins on the cartridge reader to make contact with the pads on the cartridge.
-So I tried the same:
+The cartridge design was inspired by [Abe's project](https://www.youtube.com/watch?v=END_PVp3Eds&t=748s), which uses pogo pins on the cartridge reader to contact the cartridge pads:

 <img src="./media/pogopins.png" style="width: 100%;">

-Which did not work at all.
-It was extremely hard to get the vertical spacing correct.
-Any even with a somewhat OK spacing, actually inserting a cartridge was tough.
-Too tough for a 3 year old.
-It was also very easy to bend the soldered pogo pins.
+This didn't work at all.
+Getting the vertical spacing correct was extremely difficult, and even with decent spacing, inserting a cartridge was too tough for a 3 year old.
+The soldered pogo pins also bent easily.

-After some thinking, and given the requirement of "a 3 year old should be able to do it", I came up with this:
+After some thinking about the "3 year old friendly" requirement, I came up with this:

 <img src="./media/connector-1.png" style="width: 100%;">
 <img src="./media/connector-2.png" style="width: 100%;">

-I use battery springs, which are super sturdy and survive contact with a 3 year old's enthusiasm.
-I don't event solder anything to them, but instead use ring terminals I can easily crimp onto the wires and screw onto the battery springs into the 3D enclosure.
+I used battery springs, which are sturdy enough to handle a 3 year old's enthusiasm.
+Instead of soldering, I use ring terminals crimped onto wires and screwed onto the battery springs in the 3D enclosure.

-The end result is a mechanism that is easy to assemble, easy to repair, and (so far) indestructible.
-Here's the first time I inserted a cartridge into the mechanism:
+The result is easy to assemble, easy to repair, and (so far) indestructible.
+Here's the first cartridge insertion test:

 <video src="./media/firsttry_320.mp4" controls style="width:320px;height:auto;display:block;margin:0 auto;"></video>

-The device's internals were still living on a breadboard at this point, as I hadn't figured out how to actually put them into the enclosure yet.
+The device's internals were still on a breadboard at this point, as I hadn't figured out the enclosure design yet.

 ## Selecting a DAC, amp and speaker
-The device should playback music read from an SD card on a mono speaker.
-For that, I need a digital to analog converter (DAC) that takes digital audio data from the ESP32-S3 and transforms and amplifies it to drive the speaker.
+For mono music playback from an SD card, I needed a digital to analog converter (DAC) to transform and amplify digital audio from the ESP32-S3 to drive the speaker.

-There are many integrated circuits available for that task.
-The [MAX98357A](https://www.analog.com/media/en/technical-documentation/data-sheets/max98357a-max98357b.pdf) is a popular and cheap choice.
-Adafruit sells an easy to use [breakout board](https://www.adafruit.com/product/3006) for it and you can find dozens of clones on AliExpress and Amazon.
+I chose the popular [MAX98357A](https://www.analog.com/media/en/technical-documentation/data-sheets/max98357a-max98357b.pdf).
+Adafruit sells a [breakout board](https://www.adafruit.com/product/3006) for it, and there are many clones available.

 <img src="./media/maxaudio.png" style="width: 100%;">

-The MAX98357A is a mono amplifier that can output up to 3W into a 4 Ohm speaker at 5V.
-That's more than enough for my use case.
-It also speaks the [I2S protocol](https://en.wikipedia.org/wiki/I%C2%B2S), which is a standard protocol for digital audio.
-My little mcugdx framework was already able to handle audio output through I2S, so the MAX98357A was a good fit.
+The MAX98357A is a mono amplifier delivering up to 3W into a 4 Ohm speaker at 5V.
+Perfect for this project.
+It uses the [I2S protocol](https://en.wikipedia.org/wiki/I%C2%B2S), which my mcugdx framework already supported.

 Given the amp specs, I went on a hunt for a good speaker.
 I ordered a few spec compliant speakers from Amazon and discovered the art of speaker enclosure design.

 <video src="./media/speaker-1_320.mp4" controls style="width:100%;height:auto;display:block;margin:0 auto; margin-bottom: 1em;"></video>
 <video src="./media/speaker-2_320.mp4" controls style="width:100%;height:auto;display:block;margin:0 auto;"></video>

-I eventually ended up with a Visaton FR 7/4, which has pretty good bandwidth and sounds good to my ears.
-Better than the speaker on the Tonie Box.
+I settled on a Visaton FR 7/4, which offers good bandwidth and better sound quality than the Tonie Box speaker.

 <img src="./media/visaton.png" style="width: 100%;">

 ## ESP32-S3 board with power management and battery charging
 Before starting this project, I actually dabbled in designing my own ESP32-S3 board.
 There are many great boards on the market, with those from [Waveshare](https://www.waveshare.com/esp32-s3-tiny.htm) and [Unexpected Maker](https://unexpectedmaker.com) being my favorite.
 But I wanted to learn how to design such a board, should I ever need something that's not available on the market.

 Turns out, I needed exactly that.
 None of the existing boards support charging NiMH batteries.
-They often don't have undervoltage protection built-in, but instead rely on your measuring the voltage via GPIO and then switching the ESP32-S3 into deep sleep.
+They often don't have undervoltage protection built-in, but instead rely on measuring the voltage via GPIO and then switching the ESP32-S3 into deep sleep.
 I wanted to avoid that.
-Some also don't like having both USB-C and a battery connected at the same time.
-A requirement for my device, as I don't want to unplug the batteries, just so I can connect a USB-C cable to flash new software or do some debugging.
+Some also don't work well with both USB-C and a battery connected simultaneously.
+A requirement for my device, as I don't want to unplug the batteries just to connect a USB-C cable for flashing new software or debugging.

 I went through a few iterations and eventually ended up with this:

 <img src="./media/esp32.png" style="width: 100%;">

-The board is meant as a jumping off point for all my project designs.
-As such, its features are not specific to this project, but rather things I've found useful in all my projects:
+The board serves as a foundation for all my project designs.
+Its features aren't specific to this project, but rather include capabilities I've found useful across all my projects:

 - Charging 3x AAA NiMH or a single cell 3.7V LiPo battery via USB-C at 0.5A.
 Battery chemistry is selected via a dip switch.
 Optional overheating protection via thermistor.
 - Shares the power coming in via USB-C between battery charging and the rest of the device